pnovoa/metaheuristics-environmental-impact/README.md

 # Measuring the environmental cost of metaheuristics

-This project complements the conference paper "Adding environmental cost in the evaluation of metaheuristics", which aims to measure the environmental cost of experimenting with metaheuristics.
+This project complements the conference paper "Adding environmental cost in the evaluation of metaheuristics" to be presented in IFSA-EUSFLAT 2021, which aims at measuring the environmental impact of experimenting with metaheuristics.
 In this regard, two typical scenarios were recreated 1) single objective constrained optimization (SOBCO) and 2) evolutionary dynamic optimization (EDO).
 In monitoring the indicators energy consumption, carbon emissions and social cost, we used the experiment-impact-tracer framework proposed in https://github.com/Breakend/experiment-impact-tracker as follows (gray boxes):

 <img src="flowchart.png" width="400">